Blokh/cyolo_task/README.md

 - I partially borrowed the BaseQueueWorkerService from another project of mine
 - Question: Why use PUT instead of POST for file uploads?
-- Unusual task requirements overall
+- Unusual task requirements overall ( as S3 signed URL would work here perfectly instead )

 ### Time Sinks